mmmorris1975/aws-runas/docs/quickstart.md

 export AWS_SESSION_TOKEN='RoleSessionToken'
 ```
 The AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN values will be some nonsensical string, particular
 to the set of credentials AWS generated for you.
-On Windows the leading "export" will say "set" instead to allow the
+On Windows, the leading "export" will say "set" instead to allow the
 returned values to be set as environment variables in your command line session.
 This is a simple test to validate that
 the configuration is correct.